mendix/docs/content/en/docs/refguide8/modeling/integration/consumed-app-services/select-app-service.md

 {{% /alert %}}

 {{% alert color="info" %}}
-⚠App services are deprecated and were removed in Studio Pro 9.
+App services are deprecated and were removed in Studio Pro 9.
 Use a [consumed web service](/refguide8/consumed-web-services/) to consume existing app services.
 {{% /alert %}}

 ## Source